Copperzilla Logo

-In this guide, we show you step by step how you can easily mount the Copperzilla on your Bitaxe yourself.
+In this guide, we will show you step by step how to easily mount the Copperzilla on your Bitaxe yourself.

-Instructions for setting up the Bitaxe are available here.
+The guide for setting up the Bitaxe is available here.

-Do not touch the heat sink with your hands!
-The fine film of oil on your skin will cause permanent stains when it comes into contact with the copper.
+Do not touch the heatsink with your bare hands!
+The fine film of grease on the skin will cause permanent stains when it comes into contact with the copper.

 • Carefully disconnect the fan's power supply from the pins.

-• Gently unscrew the 4 screws that are screwed in from the back through the bitaxe.
+• Carefully unscrew the 4 screws that go through the Bitaxe from the back.

-• Cautiously lift the heat sink off the miner.
+• Carefully lift the heatsink off the miner.

-• Clean the ASIC chip carefully and thoroughly with a suitable cleaning cloth.
+• Carefully and thoroughly clean the ASIC chip with a suitable cleaning cloth.

-• Check that your Copperzilla kit is complete.
-You will find the following parts in the box:
+Check if your Copperzilla kit is complete.
+In the box, you will find the following parts:

 • 1x Assembled Copperzilla incl. fan